José Martí Memorial

-Design and construction process
+Design and construction

-The 109 m (358 ft) tower, designed by a team of architects led by Raoul Otero de Galarraga, is in the form of a five-pointed star, encased in grey Cuban marble from the Isla de Pinos.
+The 109 m (358 ft) tower, designed by Jean Labatut under architect Raoul Otero de Galarraga, is in the form of a five-pointed star, encased in grey Cuban marble from the Isla de Pinos.
 The design was eventually selected from various entries put forward from a series of competitions beginning in 1939.
 Entries included a version of the tower topped with a statue of Martí and a monument similar to the Lincoln Memorial in Washington, D.C. with a statue of Martí seated within.
 The fourth competition, held in 1943, resulted in the selection of a design by architect Aquiles Maza and sculptor Juan José Sicre.
 In order to proceed with construction of the monument, the Monserrat Hermitage, which occupied the proposed site, had to be demolished.
 Various impediments to the acquisition of the Hermitage by the state led to delays in the demolition and the start of building work, so by 1952 - when Fulgencio Batista seized power in a coup - work on the construction had still not begun.

 Eager to garner popular support after seizing power, Batista committed to pushing ahead with the construction of a monument to Martí; but rather than proceeding with the competition winner, he selected the design that had come third in the competition, created by a group of architects headed by Raoul Otero de Galarraga, a 1905 graduate of Harvard University, and included Enrique Luis Varela, Batista's Minister of Works and his personal friend, and Princeton University Professor Jean Labatut.
 The monument was Raoul Otero de Galarraga's last major architectural and engineering project and proudest accomplishment.
 The base was huge and so deep that when looking from above, the men working below grade looked like miniature men and the rebar was so heavy that six to eight men were required to carry each piece.
 The concrete, used to fill the base, took several days to pour.